Canadian Surface Combatant Land-Based Testing Facility: Frequently Asked Questions

 Why is the construction delayed now from March 2024 to winter 2025?

 The building design is being done in parallel with ship design, meaning that the facility’s design progress relies on detailed specifications of various ship requirements.
 This iterative design process has impacted the LBTF design and construction milestones.
-Due to this, early site preparation work will continue until fall 2024 and construction will begin in winter 2025 (as early as January 2025).
+To maintain project timelines while the facility design progresses, site preparation work has been initiated and continues to be advanced at Hartlen Point.
+This work includes brush clearing, installation of a new access road, extension of municipal services, laying gravel and installing culverts.
+Additional on-site activities expected to be completed by fall 2024 include construction of a water meter building and excavating and backfilling ahead of the foundation being laid.
+Weather permitting, foundation work will be initiated in late fall 2024 leading into full construction of the facility expected to begin in winter 2025 and finish in 2027.
 This is an intentionally flexible and risk-based approach for successful and timely delivery of this complex project.

 Security